 With decent acting and a clever twist on the story that won’t be spoilt here, it’s the definitive option for fans of the series and a film you can watch again and again without losing the enjoyment.

 Negatives?
 Well, there’s some cheap 3D effects, but that doesn’t really matter too much at home and the attempts at humour fall flat for the most part, but this is right up there with the original for sheer entertainment.
+This has by far some of the most inventive Final Destination deaths of the entire series.

 ⭐ ⭐ ⭐ ⭐